2005 24 Hours of Le Mans: Qualifying

 All entrants had eight hours of qualifying, divided into four two-hour sessions on 15 and 16 June.
 To qualify for the race, all entrants were required to set a time within 115% of the fastest lap set by the fastest vehicle in each of the four categories during the sessions.
 Rain fell during the first session's start, making the track slippery and decreasing visibility.
 Some drivers met the required minimum distance to drive in the race.
 Collard took the lead late in the session with a lap of 4 minutes, 13.526 seconds.
-Tom Kristensen's lap put Champion's lead Audi in second and Ryo Michigami's Jim Gainer Dome car was third.
+Tom Kristensen's lap put Champion's lead Audi in second and Ryō Michigami's Jim Gainer Dome car was third.
 Andy Wallace was fourth in Creation Autosportif's No. 7 DBA 03S-Judd car, and Michael Krumm was fifth in his Rollcentre Dallara.
 Ayari's Pescarolo was provisionally sixth and Allan McNish's No. 2 Champion car was seventh.
 Bouchut drove the Cirtek Ferrari to provisional pole in LMGT1 with a 4 minutes, 23.885 seconds lap, more than 12 seconds ahead of the two Aston Martin cars.
 Andre's Paul Belmondo Courage took the LMP2 lead with a lap of 4 minutes, 24.832 seconds, and Hancock's Intersport Lola was second.
 Earlier, Peter Owen's No. 39 Chamberlain-Synergy Motorsport Lola caused the session to be stopped due to a loss of control at the rear while changing gears.
 Owen was unhurt after crashing at the exit of the second Mulsanne chicane.
 Mike Rockenfeller's Alex Job Porsche was fastest in LMGT2 with a 4 minutes, 37.574 seconds lap, followed by Jörg Bergmeister's No. 90 White Lighting and Dumas' No. 76 IMSA Performance entries.